-The proverbial notion that there should be 'a place for everything and everything in its place' is the notion that everything should have somewhere to be stored and that it should be tidily returned there when not in use.
+The proverbial notion that there should be 'a place for everything and everything in its place' is the idea that everything should have somewhere to be stored and that it should be tidily returned there when not in use.

 This proverb is variously associated with Samuel Smiles, Mrs Isabella Beeton and Benjamin Franklin.
 The Oxford Book of Quotations dates it from the 17th century.
 Such a reference is usually accurate, although the authors supply no evidence for their assertion.
 If correct, it would pre-date all of the above notables.